DOBD-x/Deep-Residual-Learning-for-Image-Recognition-FT32/README.md

 # Deep-Residual-Learning-for-Image-Recognition-FT32
-For gitshanks’ Facial Emotion Recognition (FER) model
+For Facial Emotion Recognition (FER) model
 ==============================================================
 Create a folder ‘fer2013’ in your home directory
 1. Place the following files into the folder; they will be used to run gitshank’s model: